 - Read between the lines – is there anything that they’re avoiding talking about?
 Is their body language consistent with what they’re saying?
 Can you see if they’re upset about anything in particular?

 Encourage your loved one to tell you how they are feeling and let them speak for as long as they want, or need, to explain things from their point of view.

 Be mindful of your body language

-- Sit down opposite your loved one, where possible.
-If you’re facing them, you appear interested in what they’re saying.
+- Sit down opposite your family member or friend, where possible.
+If you’re facing them, it's easier to maintain eye contact to show that you're interested in what they’re saying.

 - Stay on the same level – don’t stand up if they’re sitting down.